francescopatane96/eNERVE/README.md

  12. Output generation module
  ***

- # Instructions for stand-alone installation with docker: under development
+ # Instructions for stand-alone use with docker: under development

  ***
  # Instructions for local installation (tested with python3.10.6 and 3.7.14 versions in linux/ubuntu/unix os environment):